|Poverty and Literature 2019

 touch with one another, while businesses, schools, churches, fraternal

 organizations, and volunteer organizations supported the heaalth of

 communities.
 Most people held jobs.
 Single-parent families were a

 distinct minority.
 Levels of violence were low.
 Education was

-Urban Renewal projects frequently involved the wholesale destruction of black
+Federal Urban Renewal frequently involved the wholesale destruction of

-removal") was initially meant to revive decaying inner-city
+were initially intended to revive decaying inner-city neighborhoods by

-Congress set strict income limits on who could live in these new
+bad decision, Congress set strict income limits on who could live in

 isolation from the larger society.